guillaumeblanc/ozz-animation/samples/baked/README.md

 1. fbx2baked implementation is based on fbx2skel.
 The only difference being that fbx2baked does not search for joints, but for meshes.
 2. Load animation and skeleton, sample animation to get local-space transformations, and convert local-space transformations to model-space matrices.
 See Playback sample for more details about these steps.
-3. Render a unit size cube for each joint.
+3. Render a unit size cube for each joint, transformed by each joint matrix which contains the scale to restore original mesh size.
 The sample uses instanced rendering to improve performances.